spinnaker/spinnaker/docs/commands.md

 hal config [subcommands]
 ```
 #### Subcommands
+ * `ci`: Configure, validate, and view the specified Continuous Integration service.
  * `deploy`: Display the configured Spinnaker deployment.
  * `features`: Display the state of Spinnaker's feature flags.
  * `generate`: Generate the full Spinnaker config for your current deployment.